-On April 2024, President Ferdinand R. Marcos Jr. issued a directive calling for intensified efforts against OSAEC.
+On April 2024, President Ferdinand R. Marcos Jr. issued a directive calling for intensified efforts against OSAEC (online sexual abuse or exploitation of children).
 This included increasing law enforcement activities aimed at rescuing victims, arresting and prosecuting offenders, and implementing a holistic approach to combat OSAEC through nation-wide strategies.
 In addition, the President also issued Executive Order No. 67, which established the Presidential Office for Child Protection.
 This office is tasked to enhance existing institutional and legal frameworks for child protection, with a particular emphasis on safeguarding children from OSAEC.

 The Philippine government, along with its partners, has made tremendous strides in combating OSAEC, enacting critical laws and spearheading global law enforcement collaboration, among other notable achievements.
 The country has successfully maintained its Tier 1 ranking in the U.S. State Department’s Trafficking in Persons Report for nine consecutive years.
 Achieving and sustaining this Tier 1 status requires governments to demonstrate significant progress in combatting trafficking, including OSAEC, each year.